Best Vitamins for Teens: Do Teens Need Supplements?

 Conclusion

-We don’t believe that vitamin supplementation is required for all teenagers.
-Most vitamins can be obtained from a healthy diet.
-There isn't any convincing medical evidence suggesting that teen boys and teen girls need different types of vitamins.
+Most vitamins can be obtained from a healthy diet, and we haven't come across any convincing clinical evidence suggesting that teen boys and teen girls need different types of vitamins.

 Vitamin D3 supplements can be useful for teens living at higher latitudes like New York City or Chicago, where it's impossible for the body to produce vitamin D from sun exposure during winter months.
-Vitamin C is cheap and can help supplement a poor diet, and also is useful to have around the house in case you develop a cold or flu.

 There are other safe and research-backed dietary supplements like whey protein and melatonin that teens may want to consider on a case-by-case basis.